-Judging of the abstracts was conducted by the Research Excellence Awards subcommittee.
-Abstracts were judged by either basic or clinical researchers on the basis of excellence in three criteria
+Judging of the abstracts will be conducted by the Research Excellence Awards subcommittee.
+Abstracts will be judged by either clinical or laboratory/basic science researchers on the basis of excellence in three criteria.

-The abstract was to succinctly portray the background, rationale, methodological approach, key findings and significance of the research.
-The abstract needed to appeal to an audience including clinical and scientific researchers who may not be familiar with the field of research.
+The abstract should succinctly portray the background, rationale, methodological approach, key findings and significance of the research.
+The abstract needs to appeal to an audience including clinical and scientific researchers who may not be familiar with the field of research.

-The research presented was to be of a high quality conducted with the most appropriate and advanced techniques.
-The analysis of the data was to be thoroughly and rigorously conducted.
+The research presented should be of a high quality conducted with the most appropriate and advanced techniques.
+The analysis of the data should be thoroughly and rigorously conducted.

-The clinical or scientific significance and impact on the field was to be clearly portrayed.
-The key findings of the study was to be supported by the evidence presented.
-The outcomes was to be interpreted in the context of the state of development in the research field.
+The clinical or scientific significance and impact on the field should be clearly portrayed.
+The key findings of the study should be supported by the evidence presented.
+The outcomes should be interpreted in the context of the state of development in the research field.

-Judging of abstracts took into account outstanding qualities in each criterion.
-Equal weighting of these qualities applied.
+Judging of abstracts will take into account outstanding qualities in each criteria.
+Equal weighting of these qualities will apply.

-Judging of oral and poster presentations took into account excellence in the three abstract judging criterions in addition to presentation criteria.
-Judging was conducted by an esteemed panel of research leaders in multiple fields.
+Judging of oral and poster presentations will take into account excellence in the three abstract judging criteria in addition to presentation criteria.
+Judging will be conducted by an esteemed panel of research leaders in multiple fields.

-The presentation needed to appeal to an intelligent but non-specialist audience, follow a logical sequence, engage and educate the audience.
+The presentation needs to appeal to an intelligent but non-specialist audience, follow a logical sequence, engage and educate the audience.

-The presentation need to adhere to the lightning talk guidelines: 12 slides, 20 seconds each slide—total 4 minutes.
+The presentation adheres to the lightning talk guidelines: 12 slides, 20 seconds each slide—total four minutes.

-Submitted abstracts were to be 300 words with no bullet points.
+Abstracts are to be 250 words with no bullet points.